Code-Institute-Submissions/Cuisine/README.md

 * Redirected back to the form with new category value in its dropdown menu

 If the added category value is already in the database, the new value will not be added, and a message will appear saying "We already have a (category type) of (category value)".

+All the Javascript components were also manually tested:
+* All materialize componenets were tested and function correctly.
+* [search_bar](https://github.com/brookk16/Cuisine/blob/master/static/js/search_bar.js) also renders the correct search values, when a search category is chosen.
 </details>

 <details>